 - Nail into bottom groove and place next piece over the top of groove

-Start at one side of the room with a single board and work your way to the other side.
+Start at one side of the room with your first board and work your way to the other side.
 It is a good idea if the top overlay butts into the wall and the bottom groove is on the outside.
 This will provide a clean line along the wall.

 Then you can nail into the bottom groove and place the next piece of shiplap over the top so it will cover the brad nails.
 This gives a cleaner look and less wood filler to sand off.